-1. Extended Payment Adjustment Period: Under current tax rules, if a taxpayer charges its accounting period form LIFO to another acceptable method, and it results in a higher

-2. Lower inventory amounts and switch to a Just in Time Inventory purchasing system.
+- 1. Extended Payment Adjustment Period: Under current tax rules, if a taxpayer charges its accounting period form LIFO to another acceptable method, and it results in a higher inventory value (income total), the difference in additional tax is payable over a period of four years.
+Under the current Obama Administration's 2010 Budget Proposal, the difference would be spread to taxable income and payable over eight years.
+Consequently, the termination of LIFO would be mitigated as the resulting extra tax would be payable to the tax authorities over an eight-year period.
+In an atmosphere of economic slowdown, many entities have chosen this route. - 2.
+Lower inventory amounts and switch to a Just in Time Inventory purchasing system.
 Lower inventory levels will somewhat insulate against increased income (added income tax payments), and will also lead to a better inventory management approach, resulting in lower carrying costs.

-CONCLUSION
+Part 6: CONCLUSION

 The probability of the elimination of LIFO as an acceptable accounting method is very unlikely any time in the foreseeable future.
 This paper addressed the present and future outlook of LIFO.
 In the author's opinion, LIFO will continue as is in the indefinite future, and will not be addressed again until after the 2016 presidential election.
-Worldwide financial reporting will continue to have differences with the US, and whether SEC workings with the International Reporting Board continue remains to be seen.
+Worldwide financial reporting will continue to have differences with the US, and whether SEC workings with the International

+Reporting Board continueremains to be seen.
 In the event of LIFO's eventual repeal, the author recommends several tax strategies to help ease the burden of this change.
 Additional research examining the managerial, non-tax advantages of FIFO when compared to LIFO should be addressed, as well as the effect of the US deficit by the continued allowance of LIFO use.